Labradoodle

-The Australian Labradoodle Association, an organization run by Labradoodle breeders, says they are "generally considered healthy dogs".
-However, they also state that hip and elbow dysplasia are common problems affecting Labradoodles.
+The Australian Labradoodle Association, an organization run by labradoodle breeders, says they are "generally considered healthy dogs".
+However, they also state that hip and elbow dysplasia are common problems affecting labradoodles.
 Other ailments include eye diseases and Addison's disease.
-Wally Conron of Australia asserts that healthy Labradoodles are "few and far between" and most are "crazy or have a hereditary problem."
-He mistakenly took credit for naming the Labradoodle in 1989.
+Wally Conron of Australia, who is credited with inventing the breed, has commented that healthy labradoodles are "few and far between" and most are "crazy or have a hereditary problem".

-The Labradoodle mix had been known in the United States since the 1950s and was used in the entertainment industry in the U.S. as early as the 1960s.
-For example, a Labrador-Poodle mix named Fang had a recurring role on the Get Smart show starting in 1965.
-At the same time (in the 1950s) the Cockapoo (a mix of Cocker Spaniel and Poodle) had a rise in popularity.

 Breeding history

 Origins

-The term "Labradoodle" was first used by Donald Campbell to describe his dog, a Labrador/Poodle cross (1955).
-However, the use of a Labradoodle as a guide/service dog was not common until 1989.
 Australian breeder Wally Conron introduced the cross-breed to the Royal Guide Dog Association of Australia in Victoria.
 Conron hoped that the combination of the low-shedding coat of the poodle, along with the gentleness and trainability of a Labrador retriever, would provide a guide dog suitable for people with allergies to fur and dander.
+He hoped the catchy name and claims regarding allergies would offset the stigma associated with mixed breeds and thus help him sell his litter.

 Sultan, a dog from this litter, displayed all the qualities Conron was seeking and worked as a guide dog for a woman in Hawaii for ten years.

-Conron has since repeatedly stated he regrets initiating the fashion for this type of crossbreed and maintains it caused "a lot of damage" together with "a lot of problems", largely stemming from the genetic unpredictability of combining breeds.
-He also felt he was to blame for "creating a Frankenstein", adding that problems were being bred into the dogs rather than selectively breeding away from problems and towards a recognizable standard.
-He is further quoted as claiming: "For every perfect one, you're going to find a lot of crazy ones."
-Mr. Conron was referring to the craze he initiated of unscrupulous breeders crossing Poodles with multiple other breeds to create "designer" dogs in order to take advantage of the “doodle” trend.
+Conron has since repeatedly stated that he regrets initiating the trend for this type of crossbreed and maintains it caused "a lot of damage" and "a lot of problems", largely stemming from the genetic unpredictability of combining breeds.
+He felt he was to blame both for the spate of unethical breeders producing labradoodle puppy mills and for creating a "Frankenstein", adding that problems were being bred into the dogs rather than selectively breeding away from problems and towards a recognizable standard.
+Conron is further quoted as claiming that "for every perfect one, you're going to find a lot of crazy ones."